Pinaki82/crust/README.md

 Etc.

 Our main function is allowed to either receive two parameters `main(int argc, char *argv[])` or receive nothing `main(void)`.
 It is allowed to leave the argument section blank, `main()`.
 In case it is left blank, `main()` will not receive any value.
 Now ask me what is the purpose of receiving arguments through the `main()` function.
 What did you type in the console to obtain the assembly language output of your first code? `gcc -S code.c > code.s`, right? `gcc`, the compiler, is a program. `-S` and `code.c` are arguments.
-The console you are using is a program,`>` is the argument that tells it to redirect the output to a file `code.s` (that too is an argument).
+The console (e.g., CMD.EXE) you are using is a program,`>` is the argument that tells it to redirect the output to a file `code.s` (that too is an argument).
 In the first chapters, we will restrict ourselves to `int main(void)`, so no worry!

 ```
 float radius = 0;